Kimyan099/Stockhub-springBoot/README.md

 # StockHub

-This is the backend code of StockHub.
+This is the frontend code of StockHub.
 - The backend is available on this repo link: https://github.com/Kimyan099/StockHub

 Stockhub is a fullstack application developed over 4 sprints in a team of 4-5 people.